 Specialty wine tasting glasses have proliferated over the past 20 years.
 Some glass manufacturers put real research efforts to develop customized glasses to showcase the subtleties and nuances of certain varietal wines or wines from specific wine regions.
 Consequently, the more wine regions and wine styles, the more specialty glassware produced.

-From a silver cup to a crystal delicate stem, the wine glass has been through some evolution.
+From a silver cup to a crystal delicate stem, the wine glass has been

 This can become very confusing if you are beginning your wine journey...and can be also quite expensive.